 I hope the Habits will allow me to approach my curriculum delivery from a different angle.
 I also hope my students will begin to see that art class is more than just learning about media and techniques, but is also about learning how and why artists work the way they do.

-Check out these printable classroom posters that you can use to introduce your students to the Studio Habits and display in your art room.Download Posters
+Check out these printable classroom posters that you can use to introduce your students to the Studio Habits and display them in your art room.Download Posters

 How do you incorporate the Studio Habits of Mind in your art room?